 Office of Multicultural Affairs & the Multicultural Center

 (right) Multicultural Affairs Operations Manager, Vonetta Lightfoot and (left) Academy Award Winning Costume Designer, Ruth Carter after Carter's keynote speech at STCC's first ever Comic Fest.
 Ms. Carter is a Springfield, Massachusetts native and she is known for her outstanding work for period ensemble films like the highly praised Lee Daniels' THE BUTLER, Ava Duvernay's, SELMA, and her recent work Marvel Studios's THE BLACK PANTHER directed by Ryan Cooglar.

-The Office of Multicultural Affairs at Springfield Technical Community College is committed to meeting the needs of all students from underrepresented student populations.
+The Office of Multicultural Affairs (OMA) at Springfield Technical Community College is committed to meeting the needs of all students from underrepresented student populations.
 Multicultural Affairs provides educational programming which includes:

 - Student and community engagement